 By Allieu Christopher Moiwa (YES 2013-2014, Sierra Leone, placed with AFS-USA in Enterprise, OR)

-The success of this project will be easier to measure once it is completed but, even now, our initial harvest has resulted in numerous benefits, from the skills, mindset, and insight gained by youths to the social barriers broken through education on disability issues and our collective role to alleviating them.
+The success of this project is easy to measure.
+Our initial harvest resulted in numerous community benefits, from the skills, mindset, and insight gained by our young participants to the social barriers broken through education on disability rights.

 I would especially like to thank the U.S. Department of State's Bureau of Educational and Cultural Affairs, the Kennedy-Lugar Youth Exchange and Study (YES) program, American Councils for International Organization, my recruitment organization iEARN, and my placement organization AFS-USA for shaping my life and dreams.
 I’m thankful for my amazing team for all the sacrifices and passion put into the project, the people in the communities in which we worked, and everyone who supported us in making this project a reality.
 I am forever grateful for the privilege and opportunity I have had to bring about change.